 Coding-Agent Reversibility: Platform Choice as a Two-Way Door¶

-Coding-agent reversibility is the decision-economics shift in which a platform or language choice — previously a multi-year, one-way commitment — becomes a multi-day agent run if the codebase meets specific conditions.
+Coding-agent reversibility is the decision-economics shift in which a platform or language choice — once a multi-year, one-way commitment — becomes a multi-day agent run if the codebase meets specific conditions.
 Mitchell Hashimoto framed it as: "Programming languages used to be LOCK IN, and they're increasingly not so" (Simon Willison, 2026-05-14).
-The qualifying conditions decide whether the framing is true for your codebase or a trap that lets you ship the wrong stack on purpose.
+The conditions decide whether that holds or is a trap that ships the wrong stack.

-Treat a platform decision as reversible only when all four conditions hold:
+Treat a platform decision as reversible only when all hold:

 | Condition | Why it matters |